• Skip to primary navigation

 Helpful notes

-• Since it’s a dry batter, you must use a spatula or wooden spoon to transfer it into the cake pan.
+• Since it’s a dry batter, you must use a spatula or wooden spoon to transfer it into the pan — you cannot pour it.

 • If using a springform pan, removing the sides to smoothen the cake’s top and just placing it back when adding the apple slices is easier.